Connect with us

 One theory of the genesis of x as the unknown in modern algebra points to these Islamic roots.
 The theory contends that the Arabic word used for the quantity being sought was al-shayun, meaning “something,” which was shortened to the symbol for its first “sh” sound.
 When Spanish scholars translated the Arabic mathematical treatises, they lacked a letter for the “sh” sound and instead chose the “k” sound.
 They represented this sound by the Greek letter χ, which later became the Latin x.

-It’s not unusual for a mathematical expression to about through convoluted translations – the trigonometric word “sine” started as a Hindu word for a half-chord but, through a series of translations, ended up coming from the Latin word “sinus,” meaning bay.
+It’s not unusual for a mathematical expression to come about through convoluted translations – the trigonometric word “sine” started as a Hindu word for a half-chord but, through a series of translations, ended up coming from the Latin word “sinus,” meaning bay.
 However, there is some evidence that casts doubt upon the theory that using x as an unknown is an artifact of Spanish translation.

-The Spanish alphabet includes the letter x, and early Catalonian involved several pronunciations of it depending on context, a pronunciation akin to the modern sh.
+The Spanish alphabet includes the letter x, and early Catalonian involved several pronunciations of it depending on context, including a pronunciation akin to the modern sh.
 Although the sound changed pronunciation over time, there are still vestiges of the sh sound for x in Portuguese, as well as in Mexican Spanish and its use in native place names.
 By this reasoning, Spanish translators conceivably could have used x without needing to resort first to the Greek χ and then to the Latin x.

 Moreover, although the letter x may have been used in mathematics during the Middle Ages sporadically, there is no consistent use of it dating back that far.
 Western mathematical texts over the next several centuries still used a variety of words, abbreviations and letters to represent the unknown.